DevMountain/qa_student_assignments/units/unit_2_engineering/2.15/project2.10.md

 ## Format Requirements

+### 1. Individual Contribution

+Each team member should contribute to at least one major part of the presentation BESIDES the quick self-introduction.

-### 1. Slide Deck
+### 2. Slide Deck

 Your presentation is best outlined by a slide deck.
+While each student should outline their own contribution, this needs to be submitted as a single presentation.

 - Keep it professional.
   - Specific themes are up to you.